cham-s/async-websocket/README.md

 #### WebSocket frames subset <a name="subset"></a>

-For simplicity the client only supports the most uses frames to be sent or received.
+For simplicity the client only supports the most use frames to be sent or received.

 - message.data,  acollection of bytes
 - message.text, an encoded string